PhilManLearnsTo/Hello-World/markdown-notes.md

 <!--- This example is an ordered or numbered list. --->
 This example is an ordered or numbered list.
 <!--- Each item is started with a number. --->
-Each item is started with a number.
+Each bullet point is started with a number.
 <!--- Every sub item is marked up as "1.", not as 'i", "ii", "iii" , etc. --->
-Every sub item is marked up as "1.", not as 'i", "ii", "iii" , etc.
+Every sub point is marked up as "1.", not as 'i", "ii", "iii" , etc.
 <!--- (The sub items must be preceded by MORE than two character spaces.) --->

 1. One